cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 1-year term, and the other half should be elected for a 2-year term.

 While not recommended, an alternative to staggered terms is that you can have all of the members elected at the same time to serve for a specified term.
+This can introduce hardship on the newly elected members attempting to pick-up where the previous Committee left off if there is no formal overlap or handoff.

 ### Election Procedure